 A wrongful death occurs when a person’s death is due to the legally wrongfully actions of another person or entity.
 There are a wide range of unfortunate occurrences that can give rise to a wrongful death claim, such as car accidents, medical malpractice, and murder.
 Whatever the particular circumstances may be, surviving family members are often left with a great degree of emotional pain as a result of a sudden and tragic death.
 In addition to emotional pain, family members are often left with significant funeral costs and other expenses.

-Over her career, Long Island lawyer Stephanie Ovadia has handled multiple wrongful death actions.
+Over her career, New York lawyer Stephanie Ovadia has handled multiple wrongful death actions.
 As a wrongful death lawyer, she is aware of the emotional toll these types of cases bring and strives to achieve a sense of justice for her clients.
 If you or a loved one has been affected by a wrongful death, consider consulting with Stephanie Ovadia.
 Initial consultations are always free.

 Wrongful Death: Overview